Engineering blog

 In 1932, Philip Johnson and Henry Russell Hitchcock coined this term in an essay “The International Style: Architecture Since 1992”.
 That essay was a companion book for an exhibition at the Museum of Modern Art in New York.

-The term “international style” was introduced by an American to characterize a style of European architecture and later applied generally to a wide range of contemporary structures.
-It gradually became one of the best American architectural styles
+The term “international style” was introduced by an American to characterize a style of European architecture.
+Later, it was generally applied to a wide range of contemporary structures.
+It gradually became one of the best American architectural styles.

 The following three aspects encourage architects to adapt international architectural style in the late 1800s:

-• The cost-effective development of many buildings, such as warehouses, factories, and civic and residential structures, is needed to keep up with rapid industrialization.
+• To keep up with rapid industrialization, many buildings, such as warehouses, factories, and civic and residential structures, need to be developed cost-effectively.

 • A desire to move away from the ornamentation and decoration of older styles such as Gothic, Renaissance, and Romanesque, considered old-fashioned or obsolete.
 That also underlined a shift towards functionality.